 Can I still apply for an Irish visa?

 On 20th March 2020, the Minister for Justice and Equality announced that Ireland will no longer be accepting new visa applications.
 This is to protect both those within Ireland and beyond; there are now 1,125 confirmed cases of COVID-19 in the State.

 The Irish Health Authorities now require anyone who enters Ireland, apart from those arriving from Northern Ireland, to restrict their movements and to self-isolate on arrival for 14 days.

 These are troubling times for all, however IAS’ team of highly qualified, dedicated immigration lawyers in Ireland are here to help.
-If you require any guidance regarding your immigration status and permission, and any future extensions/renewals you may require, we are able to provide detailed, tailored legal advice.
+If you require any guidance regarding your immigration status and permission, and any future extensions/renewals you may require, we are able to provide detailed, tailored advice.